AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-financial-data-reports-unique-exchange-rates.md

 When you customize the currency at the project level and you want to display information from all the projects in the same report, the following scenarios exist:

-* If you create a report that brings financial information from two or more projects that have different currencies applied, by default the grouping summary reflects the system's default currency as selected by the `Workfront administrator`.
+* If you create a report that brings financial information from two or more projects that have different currencies applied, by default the grouping summary reflects the system's default currency as selected by the Workfront administrator.
 * If you create a report for two or more projects that have the same currency, but they differ from that of the system's default currency, then the sums in the groupings are displayed using the system default currency.
-* If you create a report for two or more projects that have job role assignments associated with an currency override, `Workfront` converts the financial information from the job role's overridden currency rates to either the currency of the project (when you select Project's Original Currency in the view), or to any different currency you select when viewing the report.
+* If you create a report for two or more projects that have job role assignments associated with an currency override, Workfront converts the financial information from the job role's overridden currency rates to either the currency of the project (when you select Project's Original Currency in the view), or to any different currency you select when viewing the report.
 For information about overriding the currency of a job role, see [Create and manage job roles](../../../administration-and-setup/set-up-workfront/organizational-setup/create-manage-job-roles.md).

 To display two projects with custom currencies in a report: